*Note: this is a district-only feature.

 After you have added the item to the district item bank, you are ready to begin defining the simple chart item.
 A simple chart question asks the student to adjust plot areas, using interactive charts, to respond to a stimulus.
-There are two sections that are used to define the simple chart answer:

 How to Create a Simple Chart Item for an Item Bank

 To add an optional passage, calculator, or a ruler, click the Add Feature button..

 - In the Compose Question field, type the question, prompt or instructions for the student to follow.
 In the Max Y-Axis Value field, enter the maximum value that you want on the Y-axis of your chart .